docsforadobe/premiere-plugin-guide/docs/exporters/selector-descriptions.rst

 - param1 - ``exQueryOutputSettingsRec*``
 - param2 - ``unused``

 The host application asks the exporter for general details about the current settings.
-This is a re- quired selector.
+This is a required selector.

 ----